Mateusz-Grzelinski/nengo-3d/README.md

 - [x] ~~re-test save model state and restoring connection~~
 - [ ] lines example is not working
 - [ ] allow for scrubbing data and stepping simulation even if reset is required

+## What can be done better?

+- communication with server - use either full rest API (for clarity) or binary format (for speed)
+- create broadcast server, so that Blender can be kept open and only receive model changes